CyberRyan1/CyberCore/docs/examples/CommandBasicExample.md

 // Because this is a regular command, we are going to extend CyberCommand. public class HelloWorldCommand extends CyberCommand {

+    // In this command, we are going to send the command sender a message.

     public HelloWorldCommand() {
         // The super constructor is how we setup the command for CyberCore super(